AlessandraTeddy/AlessandraTeddy/README.md

 ### Hello there, I'm [Ale](https://www.instagram.com/aweirdrandomteddygirl/) 👋

 ## Make-up artist?
 Dancer?
 Artist?
 Possible Web Designer?
 Dunno.
-*She is so confused that he hits himself*
+_It hurt itself in its confusion!_

-- 🔭 I'm currently working on my speaking skills
+- 🔭 I'm currently working on my speaking skills (and English)
 - 🌱 I'm currently learning how to be more productive
 - 💯 2021 goal: realize a mobile app
 - 📫 How to reach me: [send an email](mailto:albatrinoale@gmail.com)